Yarl's Wood Immigration Removal Centre: Detention of children

 In 2010, Children's Commissioner for England Albert Aynsley-Green reported that children detained at Yarl's Wood faced "extremely distressing" conditions and treatment.
 On 11 January 2011, the High Court ruled that the continued detention of the children of failed asylum seekers at Yarl's Wood was unlawful.

 Deaths

 In September 2005 Manuel Bravo, an asylum seeker from Angola, hanged himself while in detention awaiting deportation with his 13-year-old son following a dawn raid at his home in Leeds.
 In March 2014, 40-year-old Christine Case from Jamaica died at the centre from a massive pulmonary thrombo-embolism.
 The family were only told of her death eight hours later, and an investigation is under way into accusations that staff denied her medical assistance before her death.
 In April 2015 a 33-year-old detainee from India died of a suspected heart attack.

-Inquiries into provision at Yarl's Wood
+2023 escape

+In April 2023, a large group of detainees escaped from the centre by using gym equipment to scale the external security fence.
+Whilst many were captured shortly thereafter by Bedfordshire Police, eight men were able to evade immediate capture.
+Many dispersed to other parts of the UK, including London.
+All were subsequently captured in a seven-week national manhunt.
+The escape, manhunt and subsequent investigations featured on an episode of 24 Hours in Police Custody which aired on 6 January 2025.